 Another resource I recommend is identifying Facebook Groups suited to the practitioner.
-Recently a Facebook Group for Functional and Integrative Medicine Physician Assistants/Nurse Practitioners caught my attention.
+Recently a Facebook Group for Integrative and Functional Medicine Advanced Practice Providers caught my attention.
 This group has steady growth with increasing engagement.
 Members share information on where they get CME in the field, feedback from conferences, resources for supplements and diagnostic testing, and many have found practitioners in their local area to meet in person.

-I reached out to the Group Administrator, Meg McElroy, MS, PA-C, to learn more about her success with this group.
-Before this Facebook Group Meg recognized the need to find a community in the field.
-She reached out to the PALEO f(x) conference in Austin, Texas so she could volunteer, experience the “behind-the-scenes” work involved in the event, and be around like-minded individuals.
-After being accepted as a volunteer, they vetted Meg and conference organizers asked her to be Speaker Support in the VIP room.
-Through this role Meg was able meet some of the leading figures in Integrative and Functional Medicine (i.e. Dr. David Perlmutter, Chris Kresser, and more).
-This experience and participating in the conference reinforced Meg’s understanding of how important it is to feel connected to others in the field.
+I reached out to the Group Administrator, to learn more about their success with this group.
+Before this Facebook Group the Adminstrator recognized the need to find a community in the field.
+They reached out to the PALEO f(x) conference in Austin, Texas so they could volunteer, experience the “behind-the-scenes” work involved in the event, and be around like-minded individuals.
+After being accepted as a volunteer, they vetted this person and conference organizers asked them to be Speaker Support in the VIP room.
+Through this role they were able meet some of the leading figures in Integrative and Functional Medicine (i.e. Dr. David Perlmutter, Chris Kresser, and more).
+This experience and participating in the conference reinforced their understanding of how important it is to feel connected to others in the field.

-In October of 2017 Meg was at the Detox Module with The Institute for Functional Medicine conference and on the last day of the conference she was chatting with other providers about the need for PA/NP’s to connect in the field.
-At that moment she created the Facebook Group and her first members signed up on-the-spot.
-Meg stated, “Functional Medicine is relation based medicine, it makes sense to build relationships with your colleagues as well.”
+In October of 2017 they were at the Detox Module with The Institute for Functional Medicine conference and on the last day of the conference they were chatting with other providers about the need for PA/NP’s to connect in the field.
+At that moment they created the Facebook Group and their first members signed up on-the-spot.
+The Administrator stated, “Functional Medicine is relation based medicine, it makes sense to build relationships with your colleagues as well.”